dmulloy2/ProtocolLib/Readme.md

 ---------

-__ProtocolLib__ attempts to solve this problem by providing a event API, much like Bukkit, that allow plugins to monitor, modify or cancel packets sent and recieved.
-But more importantly, the API also hides all the gritty, obfusctated classes with a simple index based read/write system.
+__ProtocolLib__ attempts to solve this problem by providing a event API, much like Bukkit, that allow plugins to monitor, modify or cancel packets sent and received.
+But more importantly, the API also hides all the gritty, obfuscated classes with a simple index based read/write system.
 You no longer have to reference CraftBukkit!